Ian Happ Player Props: Cubs vs. Red Sox

 - The Red Sox pitching staff ranks 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Red Sox have a 4.32 team ERA that ranks 17th across all league pitching staffs.
+- The Red Sox have a 4.30 team ERA that ranks 17th among all league pitching staffs.

-- Red Sox pitchers combine to rank 23rd in baseball in home runs surrendered (117 total, 1.3 per game).
+- Red Sox pitchers combine to allow 119 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- The righty last pitched on Wednesday, July 5 against the Texas Rangers, when he threw seven innings, allowing two earned runs while giving up eight hits.
+- In his last time out on Saturday against the Oakland Athletics, the lefty went six innings, allowing two earned runs while surrendering six hits.

-- The 24-year-old has a 3.04 ERA and 7.9 strikeouts per nine innings in 14 games this season, while giving up a batting average of .239 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.